aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/presentation/_index.md

 ```

-Replaces all matches of regular expression in presentation with specified string.
+Replaces all matches of the regular expression with the specified string.

 --------------------

 > ```
-> The following sample code shows how to replace text using regular expression with specified string.
+> The following code sample shows how to replace text using regular expression with the specified string.
->
 >  Presentation presentation = new Presentation("SomePresentation.pptx");
 >  try {
 >      Pattern regex = Pattern.compile("\\b[^\\s]{10,}\\b");